 - Validate, confirm, debug, enhance, and execute a PrimeTime run script

-- Create a PrimeTime run script based on seed scripts from the RMgen (Reference Methodology Generator) utility
+- Create a PrimeTime run script based on a recommended methodology

 - Identify opportunities to improve run time

-- Create a saved session and subsequently restore the saved session
+- Create a saved session and restore a saved session

 - Identify the clocks, where they are defined, and which ones interact, on an unfamiliar design

-To benefit the most from the material presented in this workshop, students should have:
+To benefit the most from the material presented in this workshop, students should:

-- A basic understanding of digital IC design
+- Have a basic understanding of digital IC design

 - Constraints in a Timing Report